apache/arrow/docs/source/cpp/env_vars.rst

 .. envvar:: ACERO_TEMP_STACK_SIZE

    Arrow C++'s Acero module performs computation on streams of data.
 This computation uses a thread-local temporary stack to store intermediate results to reduce the overhead of memory allocation.
 As the complexity of the computation increases, such as when joining multiple tables, a larger temporary stack is required.
 If the stack is undersized, computations may fail with error: "TempVectorStack::alloc overflow".

    This environment variable allows users to adjust the stack size.
 The value of the variable specifies the stack size in bytes.

-   The default stack size is 256 KB (262144 bytes).
+   The default stack size is 262144 bytes (256 KB).
 The value of this environment variable should be a positive integer and should not exceed the maximum value of int64.
-   Otherwise the default is used.
+Otherwise the default value is used.

 .. envvar:: ARROW_DEBUG_MEMORY_POOL